APCSPrinciples/ComputerForensics/README.md

 Problem #3: Pilot Logic
 -----------------------
-You've gotten a [partial dump of a disk image](pilot_image), and you're pretty sure that a password belonging to a rogue space pilot is cleverly hidden somewhere within it.
+You've gotten a [partial dump of a disk image](pilot_image), and you're pretty sure that a password belonging to the rogue space pilot is cleverly hidden somewhere within it.
 Use HxD to open and read the disk image and discover the password.
-You may find searching with Ctrl F helpful.
+You may find searching with *Ctrl F* helpful.
 Find the pilot's password.
 When you think you've found it, show it to your instructor.